 “By failing to prepare, you are preparing to fail”

 It can be hard to convince the organization to slow down in order to ultimately scale the business.
 But it’s a necessary tool for driving alignment, developing content, determining process and ultimately defining the role technology will play in enabling this plan.
-Your buyer insights should form the foundational blueprint that guides your Digital Demand Transformation.
+Your buyer insights should form the foundational blueprint that guides your Demand Marketing Transformation.
 The elements of this blueprint should include a model for Demand Process and a Lead Management Framework.
 Conversation Tracks and Engagement Channels should layer in and then form the basis for a Perpetual Demand Generation program.
 These are the components that enable you to build this blueprint.

 Embracing the Pros – Tackling 400% Growth for a SaaS Company